-There are many reports and studies regarding Puerto Rico's electrical power system, including long-term plans, technical documents, legal and regulatory briefs, and other analyses.
-In order To encourage citizen participation across the broader population, this document includes summaries of regulations and reports in both technical and non-technical terms, including tables and graphics wherever possible.
-Where technical reports or studies are referenced, PRDOH attempts, through the is document, to provide summaries of relevant elements.
-Complete materials referenced are cited as part of the is Action Plan package.
+There are many reports and studies regarding the electrical power system in Puerto Rico, including long-term plans, technical documents, legal and regulatory briefs, and other analyses.
+In order to encourage citizen participation across the broader population, this document includes summaries of regulations and reports in both technical and non-technical terms, including tables and graphics wherever possible.
+Where technical reports or studies are referenced, PRDOH attempts, through this document, to provide summaries of relevant elements.
+Complete referenced materials are cited as part of this Action Plan package.
 Interested parties are encouraged to access those materials for more detailed scientific evaluation.